omegaphoenix/omegaphoenix.github.com/posts/2017/11/1_Coupled_Transactions.md

 Naively, I ran it and assumed it worked since it worked on a local test run.

 Of course, as soon as we ran the application on multiple games we started running into issues where our pool ran out of connections and our application was deadlocked.
-(Our application was updating the database for applications downstream based on data from the NBA so it was running live from the NBA's PBP data.)
+(Our application was updating the database for applications downstream based on data from the NBA so it was running live from the NBA's play-by-play data.)

 After a well deserved lecture on the dangers of calling `begin`, `commit`, and `rollback` directly from the Typescript code and the multitude of issues with the testibility and design of the code in which golden nuggets of wisdom were bestowed upon me, I went ahead and refactored all the database code using Knex.
 The idea was that even if this didn't solve our root issue, it would be much easier to debug.